Saiansh19/Learned-and-Earned/README.md

 # Learned and Earned
-A repo containing all my certifications received till now
+A repo containing all my certifications received till now, except for Language